Datalog: Uses and influence

 Datalog is quite limited in its expressivity.
 It is not Turing-complete, and doesn't include basic data types such as integers or strings.
-This parsimony is appealing from a theoretical standpoint, but it means Datalog per se is rarely used as a programming language.
+This parsimony is appealing from a theoretical standpoint, but it means Datalog per se is rarely used as a programming language or knowledge representation language.
 Most Datalog engines implement substantial extensions of Datalog.
 However, Datalog has a strong influence on such implementations, and many authors don't bother to distinguish them from Datalog as presented in this article.
 Accordingly, the applications discussed in this section include applications of realistic implementations of Datalog-based languages.

 Datalog has been applied to problems in data integration, information extraction, networking, security, cloud computing and machine learning.
 Google has developed an extension to Datalog for big data processing.

 Datalog has seen application in static program analysis.
 The Soufflé dialect has been used to write pointer analyses for Java and a control-flow analysis for Scheme.
 Datalog has been integrated with SMT solvers to make it easier to write certain static analyses.
 The Flix dialect is also suited to writing static program analyses.

 Some widely used database systems include ideas and algorithms developed for Datalog.
 For example, the SQL:1999 standard includes recursive queries, and the Magic Sets algorithm (initially developed for the faster evaluation of Datalog queries) is implemented in IBM's DB2.